NasrLoua/CSC2012-Project/README.md

 # CSC2012-Project

-In the frontend directory, you can run:
+Make sure to cd to frontend to run:

 ### `npm start`